Random checkpoint: Canada

+China

+In February 6, 2025, a Boxing County Public Security Bureau traffic police officer when he was rammed by a vehicle attempting to escape a sobriety checkpoint.

 United States

 Legality

 The Fourth Amendment to the United States Constitution states that: “The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.”
 This fundamental right has a tense relationship with sobriety checkpoints.
 At a sobriety checkpoint, drivers are necessarily stopped without reasonable suspicion, and may be asked to be tested summarily and without probable cause.
-Thus the Constitution would prohibit people from being stopped without a search warrant or at least without reasonable suspicion that they have committed a crime; however, the warrant requirement only attaches should the search be unreasonable and the US Supreme Court, as shown below, decided that such stops are not unreasonable under certain circumstances.
+Thus the Constitution would prohibit people from being stopped without a search warrant or at least without reasonable suspicion that they have committed a crime; however, the warrant requirement only attaches should the search be unreasonable and the U.S. Supreme Court has ruled that such stops are not unreasonable under certain circumstances.

-Driving under the Influence of alcohol, or Drunk Driving, is a special type of crime, as driving with a blood alcohol content (BAC) over a set limit is defined as the crime; it is not necessary to drive recklessly or cause an accident in order to be convicted (although an impaired driver who also drives recklessly could face additional charges).
-To determine BAC accurately, it is generally necessary for the driver to subject himself to tests that are self incriminating, and drivers sometimes exercise their right against self incrimination to refuse these tests.
-To discourage this, some jurisdictions set the legal penalties for refusing a BAC test to equal or worse than those for failing a BAC test.
+Driving under the influence of alcohol, or drunk driving, is a special type of crime, as driving with a blood alcohol content (BAC) over a set limit is defined as the crime; it is not necessary to drive recklessly or cause an accident in order to be convicted (although an impaired driver who also drives recklessly could face additional charges).
+To determine BAC accurately, it is generally necessary for the driver to subject himself to tests that are self-incriminating, and drivers sometimes exercise their right against self-incrimination to refuse these tests.
+To discourage this, some jurisdictions set the legal penalties for refusing a BAC test as equal to or worse than those for failing a BAC test.
 In other jurisdictions, the legal system may consider refusing the roadside alcohol breath test to be probable cause, allowing police to arrest the driver and conduct an involuntary BAC test.

-The Michigan Supreme Court found sobriety roadblocks to be a violation of the Fourth Amendment.
+The Michigan Supreme Court found sobriety roadblocks to violate the Fourth Amendment.
 However, by a 6–3 decision in Michigan Dept. of State Police v.
 Sitz (1990), the United States Supreme Court found properly conducted sobriety checkpoints to be constitutional.